Best and Easy Chicken Chasseur Recipe

 Preheat the oven to 375 F.

-Warm up the oil or butter in a cast-iron skillet.
+Warm up the oil or butter in a cast-iron skillet or large Dutch oven.

-Sear the chicken on both sides for 6 minutes on each side.
+Sear the chicken on both sides for 6 minutes on each side until the chicken skin is browned.

 Transfer the chicken to a plate and set it aside.

-Add chopped onions, mushrooms, garlic, salt, and pepper, and let them sweat for a few minutes.
+Add diced onions, mushrooms, garlic, salt, and pepper, and let them sweat for a few minutes.

 Deglaze the pan with white wine.